QUALINET/databases/_posts/2020-01-01-live_image_quality_assessment_database.md

   Link: http://live.ece.utexas.edu/research/quality/release2/databaserelease2.zip'
 author: LIVE - University of Texas
 categories:
-- Image
+- image
 citation: We have decided to make the data set available to the research community free of charge.
 If you use these images in your research, we kindly ask that you reference this website and our papers listed below [SSB06], [WBS04], [SWL04].
-contact_email: null
 contact_name: Anush Moorthy (anushmoorthy@gmail.com)
 database: LIVE Image Quality Assessment Database
+deprecated: false
 excerpt: ''
 external_link: http://live.ece.utexas.edu/research/quality/subjective.htm
-hrc: 27.0
+hrc: 27
 license: 'Link: http://live.ece.utexas.edu/research/quality/copyright.htm Permission is hereby granted, without written agreement and without license or royalty fees, to use, copy, modify, and distribute this database (the images, the results and